An Eye for Trouble

 They eye then bounced down a drain,

-Then onto a garbage barge
+then onto a garbage barge,

-Where it was taken by a bird.
+where it was taken by a bird,

-That a hawk then charged!
+that a hawk then charged!

 The eye fell far, admiring the view,

-as anybody would,
+as any good eye would,

 then ended up in the school yard,